rednafi/rednafi.com/content/python/concurrent_futures.md

 `2 * multiprocessing.cpu_count() + 1`.
 My machine has 6 physical cores with 12 threads.
 So
 13 is the value I chose.

-> Note: You can also try running the above functions with `ProcessPoolExecutor` via the same
+> _Note: You can also try running the above functions with `ProcessPoolExecutor` via the
-> interface and notice that the threaded version performs slightly better than due to the
+> same interface and notice that the threaded version performs slightly better than due to
-> nature of the task.
+> the nature of the task._

 There is one small problem with the example above.
 The `executor.map()` method returns a generator which allows to iterate through the results once ready.
 That means if any error occurs inside `map`, it's not possible to handle that and resume the generator after the exception occurs.
-From PEP-255[^2]:
+From [PEP-255]:

-> If an unhandled exception-- including, but not limited to, StopIteration --is raised by,
+> _If an unhandled exception-- including, but not limited to, StopIteration --is raised by,
 > or passes through, a generator function, then the exception is passed on to the caller in
 > the usual way, and subsequent attempts to resume the generator function raise
 > StopIteration.
 In other words, an unhandled exception terminates a generator's useful
-> life.
+> life._

 To get around that, you can use the `executor.submit()` method to create futures, accumulated the futures in a list, iterate through the futures and handle the exceptions